indico/indico/docs/source/config/settings.rst

 If a plugin declares a key that collides with a core config key, the plugin default is ignored and a warning is emitted; the core default stays authoritative.
-If two plugins declare the same prefixed key, loading raises a ``RuntimeError``.
+If two plugins declare the same prefixed key, starting Indico raises a ``RuntimeError``.

 .. data:: CATEGORY_CLEANUP